A Simple and Effective Reinforcement Learning Method for Text-to-Image Diffusion Fine-tuning: Introduction

 \item \textbf{Empirical validation.} To validate our claims empirically, we conduct experiments on the T2I-CompBench benchmark image compositionality benchmark.
 The benchmark evaluates the attribute binding capabilities of the text-to-image generative models and shows that LOOP succeeds where previous text-to-image generative models often fail.
 We also evaluate LOOP on two common objectives from the literature on \ac{RL} for diffusion: image aesthetic and text-image semantic alignment~\citep{black2023training}. \end{itemize}

 The remainder of the paper is organized as follows.
 In the next section, we provide the necessary background and discuss related work.
-Section 3 revisits the efficiency–effectiveness trade-off between REINFORCE and PPO.
-Section 4 introduces our proposed method, Leave-One-Out PPO (LOOP) for diffusion fine-tuning.
-Section 5 describes the experimental setup, and Section 6 presents the results and discussion.
-Finally, Section 7 concludes the paper.
+Section~\ref{sect:revist_rl} revisits the efficiency–effectiveness trade-off between REINFORCE and PPO.
+Section~\ref{sec:PLOO_method} introduces our proposed method, Leave-One-Out PPO (LOOP) for diffusion fine-tuning.
+Section~\ref{sec:experimental_setup} describes the experimental setup, Section~\ref{sec:hyper_params} details our hyperparameters, and Sections~\ref{sect:results_and_discussion} and~\ref{section:qualitative-examples} present our results and qualitative examples.
+Finally, Section~\ref{sect:conclusion} concludes the paper.